jyn514/flower/README.md

 `build.clj` must generate a static list of all inputs and outputs; see above for reasoning and workarounds.

-`build.clj`, custom preprocessors, postprocessors, and templates must not write to the filesystem. postprocessors must not read from the filesystem. preprocessors and templates can read from the filesystem only if they list the files read in a `dependencies` JSON field. this sounds more restrictive than it is; in practice you get all the info you need on stdin.
+`build.clj`, custom preprocessors, transformers, and templates must not write to the filesystem. transformers must not read from the filesystem. preprocessors and templates can read from the filesystem only if they list the files read in a `dependencies` JSON field. this sounds more restrictive than it is; in practice you get all the info you need on stdin.